-When getting a new dental crown, zirconia versus gold is the great debate.
+When getting a new dental crown, zirconia versus gold is a great debate.
 Both are known for their durability, but there are plenty of differences.

 Gold is self-explanatory, but what is zirconia?
 Zirconia is the newest type of dental crown available.
 Zirconia is a metal oxide and type of dental ceramic.
 Unlike the dental ceramics that have been in use for decades, zirconia blends in more naturally with real teeth and is nearly indestructible.